 1. Complete secondary applications.
 Secondary applications generally consist of additional essay questions, in some cases, many more essay questions.
-Depending on the number of schools to which you apply, this can take much more time than many anticipate.
+Depending on the number of schools to which you apply, this can take much more time than many anticipated.
 Invitations to submit secondary applications can begin as early as the date that your AMCAS application is submitted, but they usually begin after the AAMC has completed their application verification process.
-This can take place any time between June and November.
-Despite secondary application deadlines that can extend into the Fall, you should aim to have everything complete and submitted, including recommendation letters, by the end of the summer.
+This can take place at any time between June and November.
+Despite secondary application deadlines that can extend into the Fall, you should aim to have everything completed and submitted, including recommendation letters, by the end of the summer.

 It is not uncommon for interview invitations to take months after your full application (primary, secondary, MCAT scores, all expected recommendation letters) is completed.
 The amount of time it takes for an interview decision to be made is usually shorter for the earliest applications submitted.
 In other words, the later that an application is submitted, the greater the backlog of applications to be reviewed.
 This can result in longer wait times before being contacted about the interview decision.
 Interview invitations can be sent at any time from late Summer to late Spring.

 September - Spring

 1. Interview at medical schools.
-Be sure to learn about the specific format used at each prospective school, such as a multiple mini interview (MMI), individual or panel interview, open or closed application for the interviewer, etc. Prepare by practicing in different formats and by familiarizing yourself with commonly asked questions and scenarios.
+Be sure to learn about the specific format used at each prospective school, such as a multiple mini interviews (MMI), individual or panel interview, open or closed application for the interviewer, etc. Prepare by practicing in different formats and by familiarizing yourself with commonly asked questions and scenarios.
 Also, be sure to prepare questions to ask the interviewers.